ros2/ros2_documentation/source/Tutorials/Tf2/Time-Travel-With-Tf2-Cpp.rst

 This tutorial will take us one step further and expose a powerful tf2 trick: the time travel.
 In short, one of the key features of tf2 library is that it is able to transform data in time as well as in space.

-This tf2 time travel feature can be useful for various tasks, like monitoring the pose of the robot for long period of time or building a follower robot that will follow the "steps" of the leader.
+This tf2 time travel feature can be useful for various tasks, like monitoring the pose of the robot for a long period of time or building a follower robot that will follow the "steps" of the leader.
-We will use that time travel feature to look up for the transforms back in time and program the ``turtle2`` follow 5 seconds behind the ``carrot1``.
+We will use that time travel feature to look up transforms back in time and program ``turtle2`` to follow 5 seconds behind ``carrot1``.

 Time travel
 -----------